Climate protesters target the Vatican’s Laocoon statue

 ROME (AP) — Italian environmental activists staged a second museum protest in as many months, gluing their hands Thursday to the base of one of the Vatican Museums’ most important ancient sculptures, the Laocoon.

 The statue wasn’t damaged, said the environmental group Last Generation.
-Vatican gendarmes removed the three protesters, and they were processed at an Italian police station.
+Vatican gendarmes removed the three protesters and they were processed at an Italian police station.
 It wasn’t clear if Vatican criminal prosecutors would eventually take up the case since they have jurisdiction in Vatican City.

-The protesters are demanding the Italian government increase its solar and wind power, stop exploring for natural gas and reopening old coal mines in Italy.
+The protesters are demanding the Italian government increase its solar and wind power and stop exploring for natural gas and reopening old coal mines in Italy.
 They affixed a banner to the statue’s base reading “No gas, no coal.”

 Last month, protesters glued their hands to the glass window protecting Sandro Botticelli’s painting “Spring” in the Uffizi Galleries in Florence.
 In that case, they were detained and ordered to stay out of Florence for three years, Italian media said.